WattoolsPlus/wattools/README.md

 2. `pip install -r requirements.txt`
 3. `python manage.py shell` if you want an interactive shell to test

+### Migration
+1. `python manage.py db migrate` to create migration file
+2. `python manage.py db upgrade` to update the db using the migration

 ## Frontend development
 9. `cd` into the `client` folder
 1. run `npm install` to install the dependencies